1. What is PFA Rental Housing?

 2. Who can sign up for a tenancy?

-To be able to sign up for a tenancy, you must be a customer with PFA Pension.
-This means that PFA Pension looks after your savings or insurance cover.
+To be able to sign up for a tenancy, you must be a customer with PFA Pension or PFA Bank.
 It is not possible to sign up children etc., and you must officially register your address to the tenancy that you are offered.

 If you transfer your savings from PFA Pension, you can no longer sign up for or continue on the list of PFA Rental Housing.

-Customers who solely are customers with PFA Bank and customers with a pension plan in PFA Pension through LetPension are currently unable to sign up for PFA Rental Housing.
-We work at ensuring that customers who solely are customers with PFA Bank also can sign up on the list.
+Customers with a pension plan in PFA Pension through LetPension are currently unable to sign up for PFA Rental Housing.

 Conditions for assignment of tenancies: